WellthCare

 The Current State of Acupuncture Coverage

-• Plan Type & Employer Choice: Self-funded employers (who bear the financial risk) have significant flexibility to include or exclude acupuncture.
-Fully-insured plans (purchased from carriers like BUCA-Blue Cross, UnitedHealthcare, Cigna, Aetna) must follow state mandates and the carrier's policy offerings.
+• Plan Type & Employer Choice: Self-funded employers have more flexibility to include acupuncture.
+Fully-insured plans must follow state mandates and their carrier's policies.

-• State Mandates: As of now, over 47 states and Washington D.C. have some form of law requiring insurers to cover acupuncture services, but the specifics-such as the number of allowed visits, qualifying conditions (often chronic pain, nausea), and provider licensing requirements-vary dramatically by state.
+• State Mandates: As of now, over 47 states and D.C. require insurers to cover acupuncture.
+But specifics—visit limits, qualifying conditions, provider requirements—vary dramatically by state.

-• Medical Necessity & Diagnosis: Even when covered, acupuncture is rarely a blanket benefit.
-Coverage typically requires a diagnosis for a specific condition (e.g., chronic low-back pain, chemotherapy-induced nausea) and may necessitate a referral from a primary care physician.
-It is often subject to visit limits (e.g., 12-20 visits per year).
+• Medical Necessity & Diagnosis: Even when covered, acupuncture rarely comes as a blanket benefit.
+Coverage typically requires a diagnosis for a specific condition (e.g., chronic low-back pain, chemotherapy-induced nausea) and may need a referral from a primary care physician.
+It's often subject to visit limits (e.g., 12–20 visits per year).

 Navigating Your Plan's Details